-Edith Stein (+ 1942) was a brilliant philosopher, earning her doctorate summa cum laude in August of 1916 on the problem of empathy.
-Brought up in a devout Jewish household of eleven children, she came into in the world on Yom Kippur, the Day of Atonement, making her her mother’s favourite.
+Edith Stein (+ 1942) was a brilliant philosopher, earning her doctorate summa cum laude in August of 1916 on the problem of empathy – understanding the suffering of others.
+Fitting, for she came into in the world on Yom Kippur, the high holy Jewish Day of Atonement.
+Brought up in an observant Judaic household of eleven children, bright and inquisitive, she was always her her mother’s favourite.
 Lapsing into atheism in early youth, her inquisitive mind and expansive, generous soul never rested easy with such a hope-less philosophy.

-Two things prompted her conversion in young adulthood: The first was seeing someone go into a church to kneel, pray and converse with God:
+Two things prompted her conversion to Catholicism in young adulthood: The first was seeing someone go into a church to kneel, pray and converse with God:

 This was something totally new to me.
 In the synagogues and Protestant churches I had visited, people simply went to the services.
 Here, however, I saw someone coming straight from the busy marketplace into this empty church, as if going to have an intimate conversation.
 It was something I never forgot.